The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 Ayam kecap

-In essence, the dish is just fried chicken that is covered with sticky sauce.
+In essence, the dish is just fried chicken covered with sticky sauce.
 The Chinese version uses soy sauce mixed with either honey or brown sugar.

-This Indonesian version uses the Indonesian kecap manis, which is a sauce that tastes sweet and has a thick and sticky consistency.
+This Indonesian version uses kecap manis, a sweet and thick soy sauce.
 So you don’t need any sweetener such as honey or sugar anymore.

-In this recipe, I’m sharing with you a more simplified recipe that doesn’t require many ingredients.
+In this recipe, I’m sharing a simpler version that doesn’t require many ingredients.

 The key ingredients